mailchimp/MailChimp.tmbundle/readme.md

 * Helpers (transformers, previews)
   * generateText : returns text version of HTML would be most common case (ie: preview text version))
-  * inlinecss : takes proper HTML/CSS and turns out mush for LCD mail clients :) this is super handy
+  * x inlinecss : Will take the document you are working on, pass it through MailChimp's inlineCSSer, and replace the text.
+You can actually work in steps with this, writing just the styles you need, and then triggering. to build up the inline. (make video to make this clearer)
-  * ping - make sure chimp is alive!
+  * x ping - make sure chimp is alive!

 Getting Started
 ---------------